MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/annotate-snapshot.md

 ![Gallery](./media/snapshot_7.png "Gallery")
 ###
 7. The technician is taken directly back to the live video call and can select the 2D snapshot icon to take more snapshots.
 10. At the end of the call, the technicians can now go to their mobile device’s **Photo Gallery** and view the 2D snapshot.
-They can share it with others or include it to their Dynamics 365 Field Service work order.
+They can share it with others or include it on their Dynamics 365 Field Service work order.